paskymail/Udacity-OSM-project/OpenStreetMap Data Case Study.md

          1. Some colors are in HEX (#D6B290) and others as a color noun.

 ### 1.2 and 1.6 Replace and consolidate tag keys
-In the file audit.py I created a function called update_keys to update the following keys
+In the file audit.py I created the functions to update any chosen column in accordance with a given dictionary.

-   - zip --> postcode
+In this case we will remove some redundant tag keys and change them by more appropriate ones.

-   - state --> country
+The query filters the results to only treat the desired keys ("zip" and "state")

 ```python
 def update_name(name, mapping):